zoonewbie/vividfaces/README.md

 # vividfaces

-Tensorflow on mobile platform for landmark and 3D morph modelling
+A demo of applying FRCNN on mobile platforms for extracting and training facial landmarks and 3D morph animations.

 Installation